PromaChow/HotelRecommendationSystem/README.md

 <!-- 6. **Review Text Features:** The plot that visualizes the distribution of values for each feature extracted from the `review_text_features` column in the dataset.
 Each subplot represents the distribution of one of the features across all reviews, showing how frequently each value occurs. -->

-Once the dashboard was created it pushed the report both to GitHub Pages and to the  `andorra-hotels-data-warehouse` S3 bucket.
+Once the dashboard was created it used Pelican library to push the report both to GitHub Pages and to the  `andorra-hotels-data-warehouse` S3 bucket.

 ### Model Training